juanitodread/juanitodread.github.io/content/post/functional-data-structures.md

 val res1: FList[String] = Node(b,Nil)
 ```

-As you can see, elements are added at the begining of the list.
+As you can see, elements are added at the beginning of the list.
 Also, check that `mySingleFList` remains immutable (`line 10`).

 ### 2.5 Dropping elements
 Our *functional data structure* `FList` is almost complete in terms of its basic operations.
 Now, we are going to implement a function to remove elements from the list.

-In this case, I want to drop all the elements (starting from the begining) while a provided given function `A => Boolean` is true.
-All the initial elements that evaluates `true` for the given function will be removed from the list (`dropWhile`).
+In this case, I want to drop all the elements (starting from the beginning) while a provided given function `A => Boolean` is true.
+All the initial elements that evaluate `true` for the given function will be removed from the list (`dropWhile`).

 Let's implement the `dropWhile` function: